ConfederacyOfGaia/Gaia/backgrounds.md

 ## Artisan

-You have proficiency with the tools of your trade, and proficiency with the History skill as it relates to your craft or trade.
-In addition, add +1 to either Dexterity or Charisma, as appropriate for your craft.
+You are a skilled artisan or craftsman, such as a blacksmith, cooper, tinsmith, shoemaker, tailor, carpenter, mason, butcher, brewer, etc.  Depending on your age, you might the master, or you might be an apprentice or journeyman.
+During downtime, you can find work and earn money by plying your trade.
 Starting money is 5d4x10, and you start with the tools required by your trade.
+Work with the DM to fill in the details.

+___
+- **Ability Score Increase:** +1 to Dexterity, Wisdom, or Charisma, as appropriate for your trade
+- **Skill Proficiencies:** History (related to your craft), Sleight of Hand
+- **Tool Proficiencies:** Appropriate tools
+- **Languages:** As appropriate for your craft
+- **Equipment:** The tools of your trade

 ## Gnomish Craftsman

 *Prerequisite: Gnome, Zephyran or Kylven*

 Gnomish Craftsmen are legendary metalworkers, miners, masons, brewers, and artisans.
 Pick a craft, and you begin play with proficiency in the tools of your trade, and proficiency in the History skill as it relates to your craft.
 As part of your connection to your heritage, you also speak, read, and write the gnomish language.
 Gnomish Craftsmen start the game with 10d4x10 gilders and the tools of your craft (if any).

+___
+- **Ability Score Increase:** +1 to Dexterity, Wisdom, or Charisma, as appropriate for your trade
+- **Skill Proficiencies:** History (related to your craft), Sleight of Hand
+- **Tool Proficiencies:** Appropriate tools
+- **Languages:** Gnomish
+- **Equipment:** The tools of your trade

 ## Farmer